jjfcode/Bills_tracker/README.md

 - ✅ JSON data persistence
 - ✅ Due bill notifications
 - ✅ Console-based interface
+- ✅ Payment method tracking

 ### v3.4 (July 2025)
 - **Bill Categories**: Organize, view, sort, and search bills by category.
 New menu for category management and statistics.
 All bills now have a category field.

+### v3.5 (July 2025)
+- **Payment Methods**: Track, view, sort, and search bills by payment method.
+New menu for payment method management and statistics.
+All bills now have a payment method field.
+12 payment methods supported including auto-pay, manual, credit card, bank transfer, digital wallets, and more.

 ## 🏆 Feature Comparison